 The Human Safety Net for Families

 Parents have the greatest impact on their children’s development.
-The Families program supports parents in the first six years of their children’s life to lay the strongest possible foundations for their future, contributing to early childhood development (ECD).
+The programme for Families supports parents living in vulnerable circumstances during the first six years of their children’s life, laying the strongest possible foundations for their children future and contributing to Early Childhood Development (ECD).

 The Human Safety Net for Refugee Start-Ups